UnboundRiver/ML-Supercluster-Enhanced/Supercluster/Structures/KDTree/README.md

 independent T-test for mean comparisons, equal variance assumed).
     * The nearest-neighbor list is a custom data structure (called a BoundedPriorityList) that remains sorted and has O(log n) insert, but it is often much faster than O(log n) as an item is ignored if it is larger than the lists current max-element.
     * Utilizes .NET's new [aggressive inlining](https://msdn.microsoft.com/en-us/library/system.runtime.compilerservices.methodimploptions.aspx) optimization *where appropriate*.
     * The KD-Tree is implemented as an array.
 Index arithmetic is used to traverse nodes.
-This is faster (only slightl
+This is faster (only slightly, but a statistically significant difference) than traversing node objects.
+    * The tree is built in the standard-way using an